 Captivated by Argentine tango in 2004, she was drawn by the potential for creative expression in this deeply improvisational dance, where the basic elements can be combined in infinite variations.
 Although a ‘led’ dance, at its best she found tango to be a dialogue, allowing a growing response to one’s partner and the music.

 Vanessa has an appreciation for the many styles of tango, both traditional and nuevo, and for each unique dance within its universal language.
-She continues to learn about the musical influence and history of the dance, and DJs monthly at local milongas.
-She has taught and performed in the region, and is a member of the local non-profit group Tango Pacifico.
+She continues to learn about the musical history of the dance, and DJs at local and regional milongas.
+She has taught and performed in the region, including numerous guest-teaching visits to Salt Spring Island.

-In Buenos Aires she learned from such teachers as Eduardo Saucedo and Marisa Quiroga, Juan Carlos Copes, Milena Plebs, and Romina Verón.
+In Buenos Aires she learned from such teachers as Eduardo Saucedo & Marisa Quiroga, Juan Carlos Copes, Milena Plebs, and Romina Verón.
 She has also taken the opportunity to study with visiting teachers in Victoria and Vancouver, and to attend festivals in Portland and Seattle.
-Highlights include Miriam Larici and Leonardo Barrionuevo, Homer and Cristina Ladas, Angel Coria, Mario Consiglieri and Anabella Diaz-Hojman, and Oscar Mandagaran and Georgina Vargas.
+Highlights include Miriam Larici & Leonardo Barrionuevo, Homer & Cristina Ladas, Oscar Mandagaran & Georgina Vargas, Carlos Boeri & Alison Murray, and Sandra Naccache & Jorge Lopez.

 In both learning and teaching, Vanessa focuses on balance, posture, technique, and awareness of the music that makes dance possible.